jackyzha0/jackyzha0.github.io/content/thoughts/computer vision.md

 > CV, broadly speaking, is a research field aimed to enable computers to process and interpret visual data, as sighted humans can

-It can also be thought of as the inverse of graphics.
+It can also be thought of as the inverse of [[thoughts/computer graphics]].

 Typically, it's a pipeline from
 1. Image